brtrndb/bashrc/README.md

 - Display the current directory shortened if it is too long in the terminal.
 - Display the current git branch, changes, commits unpushed, and remote commits.

-### Functions.

-- Some functions to manage commands history.

 ### Scripts

 The `scripts/` folder constains some useful (or not) scripts.
 They are accessible from the `PATH` env variable.